go-gitea/gitea/docs/content/usage/packages/generic.en-us.md

 ## Publish a package

 To publish a generic package perform a HTTP PUT operation with the package content in the request body.
-You cannot publish a file with the same name twice to a package.
-You must delete the existing package version first.
+You cannot publish a package if a package of the same name and version already exists.
+You must delete the existing package first.

 ```
 PUT https://gitea.example.com/api/packages/{owner}/generic/{package_name}/{package_version}/{file_name}